-The four levels of the training continuum that make up the graded approach are joining, basic, supplemental, and advanced.
+The four levels of the training continuum that make up the graded approach are joining, position-specific, supplemental, and advanced.
 Each level is designed for a specific purpose.
-The joining level is required of all registered leaders; the basic is role-based training; and the supplemental and advanced are more focused on advanced skills and leadership.
+The joining level is required of all registered leaders; the position-specific level is role-based training; and the supplemental and advanced are more focused on advanced skills and leadership.